 The global and independent platform for the SAP community.

-Pressure to innovate and new compliance requirements are weighing heavily on the IT budgets of existing SAP customers.
-A central platform for data migration, historization and evaluation helps to shut down legacy systems, reduce operating costs and meet the requirements of the EU-DSGVO.
+Pressure to innovate and new compliance requirements place a heavy burden on SAP customersꞌ IT budgets.
+A central platform for migration, historicization and assessment of data helps to shut down legacy systems, to cut operating costs and to fulfil the stipulations of the EU’s General Data Protection Regulation (GDPR).

 Thomas Failer, Data Migration International